tanaikech/FilesApp/README.md

 # Overview

 **FilesApp is a GAS library for retrieving file and folder list in Google Drive using Google Apps Script (GAS).
-Also this can create a tree from all files and folders in Google Drive.**
+Also this can create a tree from all files and folders in own Google Drive and shared Drives.**

 <a name="Description"></a>